-Jenna Gruenstein is an Assistant Attorney General in the Alaska State Department of Law's Office of Special Prosecutions.
-Jenna handles matters related to the Sexual Assault Kit Initiative and other cases across the state, with a focus on sexual offenses and homicides.
+Jenna Gruenstein is the Chief Assistant Attorney General in the Alaska State Department of Law's Office of Special Prosecutions.
+Jenna supervises the Office of Special Prosecutions.
+Jenna has handled matters related to the Sexual Assault Kit Initiative and other cases across the state, with a focus on sexual offenses and homicides.
 Jenna joined the Department of Law as an Assistant District Attorney in the Anchorage District Attorney's Office in 2010.
 During her seven years at the Anchorage District Attorney's office, Jenna was a trial team supervisor and an attorney in the Special Assaults Unit, where she specialized in prosecution of sexual crimes committed against adults and children.
 Jenna also spent a year in the Office of Special Prosecutions' Medicaid Fraud Control Unit.
 Jenna got her law degree from the University of Washington School of Law and her undergraduate degree from Occidental College.